HiAS7/The-Sauce-Book-Online/_classes/Druid.md

 you can see within 60 feet of you.
 The spirit creates an aura in a 30-foot radius around that point.
-It counts as neither a creature nor an object, though it has the spectral appearance of the creature it represents.\
+It counts as neither a creature nor an object, though it has the spectral appearance of the creature it represents.<br/>
 As a bonus action, you can move the spirit up to 60 feet to a point you can see.
 The spirit persists for 1 minute or until you’re incapacitated.
-Once you use this feature, you can’t use it again until you finish a short or long rest.\
+Once you use this feature, you can’t use it again until you finish a short or long rest.<br/>
-The effect of.the spirit’s aura depends on the type of spirit you summon from the options below.\
+The effect of.the spirit’s aura depends on the type of spirit you summon from the options below.<br/>
 **Bear Spirit.** The bear spirit grants you and your allies its might and endurance.
 Each creature of your choice in the aura when the spirit appears gains temporary hit points equal to 5 + your druid level.
-In addition, you and your allies gain advantage on Strength checks and Strength saving throws while in the aura. \
+In addition, you and your allies gain advantage on Strength checks and Strength saving throws while in the aura. <br/>
 **Hawk Spirit.** The hawk spirit is a consummate hunter, aiding you and your allies with its keen sight.
 When a creature makes an attack roll against a target in the spirit’s aura, you can use your reaction to grant advantage to that attack roll.
-In addition, you and your allies have advantage on Wisdom (Perception) checks while in the aura.\
+In addition, you and your allies have advantage on Wisdom (Perception) checks while in the aura.<br/>
 **Unicorn Spirit.** The unicorn spirit lends its protection to those nearby.
 You and your allies gain advantage on all ability checks made to detect creatures in the spirit’s